 *Aftercare finishes at 5.00pm on Friday in Terms 1 and 4, and at 4.00pm in Terms 2 and 3 in line with the seasonal change in the start of Shabbat.

-The fees for each year are released in the December prior to commencement.
-The fees below apply to the 2022 school year and provide an indication.
+The fees for 2024 will be finalised and released in December, prior to commencement.
+The fees below apply to the 2023 school year and provide an indication.

 Annual fee (before CCS)

 1 Feb 2023 - 25 Jan 2024

 Holiday program: $120 per day Monday to Friday (KP only)